 It All Started with a Bloodhound Named Buck!

 Buck the Bloodhound led a charmed life.
-You see, without Buck - the idea of Neuticles would never have been thought of by owner Gregg A. Miller of Oak Grove, MO.
+You see, without Buck - the idea of Neuticles would never have been thought of by inventor Gregg Miller.

-"Buck was seven months old- ornery as they came," said Miller, "Well- the day came when I had to consider neutering- and was really surprised when it was discovered the testicles are permanently removed when the pet is neutered- Buck would no longer be Buck!"
+"Buck was seven months old- ornery as they came," said Miller, "Well- the day came when I had to consider neutering and was really surprised when it was discovered the testicles are permanently removed when the pet is neutered.

 Deeply concerned, Miller asked his Missouri veterinarian Dr. R.D.
 Holder of Independence if implants were available so Buck could look the same.
-"I've been a veterinarian for 45 years and its never been thought of," Dr. Holder remarked, "It sounds like a very good idea," he said.
+"I've been a veterinarian for 45 years and its never been thought of," Dr. Holder remarked, "It sounds like a very good idea."

 Buck was neutered the 'old way' back in 1993- but the concern suffered by Miller over his bloodhound named Buck would soon change veterinary history forever.

 Miller assembled a team of veterinarians which began development of the surgical procedure and Neuticles product line- dubbed the CTI (Canine Testicular Implantation) Project.
 The cost exceeded one-half million dollars for molding of parts, research, legal and medical investigations.
 On December 20, 1995 the first commercially "Neuticled" canine was performed on a nine month old Rottweiler named Max- owned by Independence, MO Police Officer Mike Pyle.

 The neutering of Max in 1995 was recognized by Parade Magazine as a top 10 news event of the year- Gregg Miller and his newly formed company CTI (Canine Testicular Implant) Corporation began an incredible eighteen year journey into establishing the unknown patented procedure to veterinarians and pet owners around the World.